Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average days below previous high of 147 days in the last 5 years of iShares Europe ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (124 days)
+• The average days below previous high over 5 years of iShares Europe ETF is 144 days, which is larger, thus worse compared to the benchmark SPY (122 days) in the same period.

-• Looking at average days under water in of 201 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (179 days).
+• Looking at average time in days below previous high water mark in of 105 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (89 days).

 Performance (YTD)